pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 domain while preserving the existing functionality for Linear Algebra domain, and allowing extensions to Graph domain.

-In the following, we describe the sparse tensor fill-value feature with examples to sparse tensors in COO storage format.
+In the following, we describe the sparse tensor `fill_value` feature with examples to sparse tensors in COO storage format.
 When a new sparse tensor storage format is introduced to PyTorch, the same semantics apply to the new format.